The summiting analogy to

 Open-minded & iterative delivery

-Adapting to a rapidly changing environment requires a flexible and iterative approach to strategy design.
-By considering all possible future directions and building upon existing knowledge, organisations can pivot and adjust their plans based on new info.
+Rapidly changing environments both in business and the mountains require a flexible and iterative approach to strategy design.
+By considering all possible future directions, organisations can pivot and adjust their plans as new info presents itself.